Ethan Coen

 Ethan Jesse Coen (born September 21, 1957) is an American filmmaker.
 Working alongside his brother Joel, he has directed, written, edited and produced many feature films, the most acclaimed of which include Blood Simple (1984), Raising Arizona (1987), Miller's Crossing (1990), Barton Fink (1991), Fargo (1996), The Big Lebowski (1998), O Brother, Where Art Thou?
-(2000), No Country for Old Men (2007), A Serious Man (2009), True Grit (2010), and Inside Llewyn Davis (2014).
+(2000), The Ladykillers (2004), No Country for Old Men (2007), Burn After Reading (2008), A Serious Man (2009), True Grit (2010), Inside Llewyn Davis (2013), Hail, Caesar!
+(2016) and The Ballad of Buster Scruggs (2018).

 The duo began directing separately in the 2020s.
 Ethan's first solo directorial work was Jerry Lee Lewis: Trouble in Mind, a documentary about the titular singer-songwriter.
 His first solo feature film was 2024's Drive-Away Dolls, which was co-written by his wife Tricia Cooke.
 His following solo feature film, Honey Don't!, premiered at the 2025 Cannes Film Festival.

-The brothers, together, have won four Academy Awards from 14 nominations; one for writing Fargo, and three for writing, directing, and producing No Country For Old Men.
+The brothers, together, have won four Academy Awards from 13 nominations; one for writing Fargo, and three for writing, directing, and producing No Country For Old Men.
 They also won a Palme d'Or for Barton Fink.

-Life and career

-Early years and education
+Early life and education

 Ethan Jesse Coen was born on September 21, 1957, three years after his brother.
 They were born and raised in St. Louis Park, Minnesota, a suburb of Minneapolis.
 Their mother, Rena (née Neumann; 1925–2001), was an art historian at St. Cloud State University, and their father, Edward Coen (1919–2012), was a professor of economics at the University of Minnesota.
 The brothers have an older sister, Deborah, who is a psychiatrist in Israel.

 Both sides of the Coen family were Eastern European Ashkenazi Jews.
 Their paternal grandfather, Victor Coen, was a barrister in the Inns of Court in London before retiring to Hove with their grandmother.
 Edward Coen was an American citizen born in the United States, but grew up in Croydon, London and studied at the London School of Economics.
 Afterwards he moved to the United States, where he met the Coens' mother, and served in the United States Army during World War II.

-The Coens developed an early interest in cinema through television.
-They grew up watching Italian films (ranging from the works of Federico Fellini to the Sons of Hercules films) aired on a Minneapolis station, the Tarzan films, and comedies (Jerry Lewis, Bob Hope and Doris Day).

 Ethan graduated from St. Louis Park High School in 1976, and from Bard College at Simon's Rock in Great Barrington, Massachusetts.
 He went on to Princeton University and earned an undergraduate degree in philosophy in 1979.
 His senior thesis was a 41-page essay, "Two Views of Wittgenstein's Later Philosophy", which was supervised by Raymond Geuss.